rjpcasalino/web_bt/pages/index.md

 layout: basic
 ---

+> The programmer, like the poet, works only slightly removed from pure thought-stuff.
+He builds his castles in the air, from air, creating by exertion of the imagination.
+>
+>> <span>&mdash;</span>Fred Brooks

+> A generation which ignores history has no past — and no future.
+>
+>> <span>&mdash;</span>Robert A. Heinlein

 > When I take up a newspaper and read it, I fancy I see ghosts creeping between the lines.
 There must be ghosts all over the world.
 They must be as countless as the grains of the sands, it seems to me.
 >> <span>&mdash;</span>Henrik Ibsen

-> A generation which ignores history has no past — and no future.
->
->> <span>&mdash;</span>Robert A. Heinlein

 ## Hi,
 My name is Ryan Casalino.
 I am a programmer.
 This is my small part of the internet.
 There are many like it, of course, but this one is mine.

 No, I did not create the Levitating, Meditating, Flute-playing Gnu.
-This is the work of [Aurélio A. Heckert](https://www.gnu.org/graphics/meditate.html) which is a modified version created by the Nevrax Design Team.
+This is the work of [Aurélio A. Heckert](https://www.gnu.org/graphics/meditate.html) which itself is a modified version created by the Nevrax Design Team.

 > [Hire me!](mailto:jobs@boringtranquility.io)

 There are things you should now beforehand...

 I think it's amazing what the [semantic web](https://en.wikipedia.org/wiki/Semantic_Web) can do!
+I enjoy all aspects of books be they technical, derivative, trivial or otherwise.
+I really enjoy O'Reilly Media's color-coded [Animal Books](https://en.wikipedia.org/wiki/O%27Reilly_Media#/media/File:ACM_OReilly-Rainbow-large-flash.jpg).
+I place them, as if trophies, throughout my apartment.
+Much to my wife's chagrin, I am sure.

 ### Stuff I do / Stuff I've done
 - I've written web applications using [Ruby on Rails](https://rubyonrails.org/), and [Flask](https://flask.palletsprojects.com/en/1.1.x/) (a Python micro-framework).